bharley/abstract-migrate/README.md

     $ am up

 This command will run all of the unran migrations.
-By default, this won't run migrations which are older than the most previously applied migration.
-This behavior can be modified with the `--past-unran` (`-p`) flag.
+You can pass the `--ignore-past` (`-p`) to not run migrations that are older than the most recently successful migration.

 You can specify a migration name to migrate _up to and including_ the named migration: